 Image credit: Planned Parenthood, enhanced by Natalie Ford

 Many of us carry shame around our genitals and struggle to call them by their real name.
 Rather than say vulva or vagina, we have a huge number of alternative names, such as: "down there", "lady parts", "the unspeakables", "privates", "fanny", "pussy".
-It demonstrates our separation from this scared, life-birthing, pleasure-giving, quite miraculous part of our body.
+It demonstrates our separation from this sacred, life-birthing, pleasure-giving, quite miraculous part of our body.

 Many of us mistakenly think the whole female genitalia is called a 'vagina'.
 In fact, a vagina is actually just the internal part - the canal, leading to the cervix & womb.
 The outer part is called a 'vulva' - it includes the labia (lips), clitoris, urethra (pee hole) & vaginal opening.